Support As You Shop: Ten Black-Owned Businesses to Check Out

 KSM Candle Co.

 KSM Candle Co. offers vegan-friendly candles, incense, sprays and just about anything else you need to create an inviting atmosphere in your home.
-Take a little of Baltimore home with you, courtesy of the ready-made Old Bay-scented candles, or create your own custom scent at a workshop.
+Take a little of Baltimore home with you, courtesy of the dozens of ready-made scented candle options, or create your own custom scent at a workshop.

 Shop owner Erica Bentley says the shop’s mission is to outfit people in beautiful vintage clothing and connect the community.
-Along with selling handpicked designer apparel, Keepers Vintage, which shares a retail space with KSM Candle Co., hosts a bevy of social events such as Trap Yoga and Galentine’s Day parties.
+Along with selling handpicked designer apparel, Keepers Vintage, with locations in Mount Vernon and Hampden, hosts a bevy of social events such as Trap Yoga and Galentine’s Day parties.

 Natasha's Just Brittle